 In order to legally file a lawsuit, you have to properly give your tenant notice of the legal eviction.
 If you do not provide a legal summons, then the tenant can strike your serving them down, forcing you to serve them again.

 This brings up a larger issue, which is that as a landlord, it is important to make sure that you have NO errors in your eviction actions.
 In Texas, as with many other states, there are very specific rules and guidelines for eviction notices.
 Make sure that none of your paperwork is missing any information when dealing with a tenant eviction (even details such as dates and spelling).

 Some landlord’s try evicting tenants via the “self help” method.
 Do not change the utilities or keys or try to lock out the tenant without going through the proper legal proceedings.
 Doing so is illegal in all 50 states.
 (Tex.
 Prop.
 Code §§ 92.008, 92.0081, 92.009)

 4. Hire legal aid defense lawyers.

-There are some lawyers who will defend tenants for free if they think they can win on a technicality, then charge the landlord with hefty lawyer fees.
-The best way to prevent this is to cap the attorney fee provision in your lease or remove it completely to deter defense attorneys.
+There are some lawyers who will defend tenants for free if they think they can win on a technicality.
+Then they would charge the landlord with hefty lawyer fees.
+The best way to prevent this is to cap the attorney fee provision in your lease.
+You could also choose to remove it completely to deter defense attorneys.

 5. Affirmative defenses.

 Like every defendant, the tenant can file affirmative defenses.
 This is where they will get you if you do not precisely follow eviction laws.
 Tenants may rightfully, or often wrongfully, claim that the house was not habitable at some point or currently.
 They could also challenge your ownership of the house, claim that they have been discriminated against or claim that you refused to accept rent.
-The easiest of these to prove for the tenant if habitability – if they have proof that repairs were needed and not attended to, then you might be in trouble.
-It isn’t likely that you will be found guilty of any of the accusations, but by law the motions must be heard and therefore, will delay the process.
+The easiest of these to prove for the tenant if habitability.
+If they have proof that repairs were needed and not attended to, then you might be in trouble.
+It isn’t likely that you will be found guilty of any of the accusations.
+However, by law the motions must be heard and therefore, will delay the process.